volkszaehler/mbmd/README.md

 # A HTTP interface to the SDM630-MODBUS smart meter

 This project provides a http interface to the Eastron SDM630 smart meter.
-The device comes in many flavour - make sure to get the "MODBUS" version.
+The smart meter comes in many flavours - make sure to get the "MODBUS" version.
 The SDM630-MODBUS exposes all measured values over an RS485 connection, making it very easy to integrate it into your home automation system.